 If you have been using WordPress for a while and are looking to manage your database’s size, you would want to consider freeing up some space by removing some WordPress files or clear off your database.

-You would also consider this option if you are trying to troubleshoot an unresolved WordPress issue or you just want to uninstall your WordPress application completely.
+You might also consider this option if you are trying to troubleshoot an unresolved WordPress issue or you just want to uninstall your WordPress application completely.

-If you are in this situation right now and you’d like to know how to remove your WordPress files and database, then hang on tight because this article will do good justice to that.
+If you are in this situation right now and you’d like to know how to remove your WordPress files and database, this is the right article for you.

-How to Remove WordPress Files and Database using an FTP client or Files Manager
+How to Remove WordPress Files and Database using an FTP client or the File Manager

-FTP, also known as File Transfer Protocol, is a standard network protocol for transferring files-images, text, software, and others- over a computer network.
+FTP, also known as File Transfer Protocol, is a standard network protocol for transferring files over a computer network.

-For this article, we will be using Filezilla, a popular, widely used, and free-to-download FTP client that provides a multipurpose solution for transferring files remotely.
+For this article, we will be using FileZilla, a popular and free-to-download FTP client that provides a multipurpose solution for transferring files remotely.